2006 Chicago Bears season

-This was the most recent time the Bears would have back to back winning seasons.

 Offseason

-2006 NFL Draft picks
+Draft

-The Chicago Bears’ 2006 NFL Draft picks drew much criticism from various Bears’ fans and local sports critics.
+The Chicago Bears’ 2006 NFL draft picks drew much criticism from various Bears’ fans and local sports critics.
 After injuries plagued the Bears’ offensive depth chart, the team finished the 2005 NFL season ranked 31st in passing yardage per game.
 Many fans assumed that the Bears would draft a tight end or wide receiver to improve the offense.
 However, Jerry Angelo and Lovie Smith surprised the media by trading away the Bears’ first round draft pick, and drafting five defensive players.
 Devin Hester was drafted to fill the void left by former cornerback Jerry Azumah and punt returner Bobby Wade, while Danieal Manning could provide additional depth to the Bears’ secondary while also being potentially available for punt and kick returns, as his highest prospect grade came in kick returning.
 Additionally, Anderson and Dvoracek were drafted to add depth to the Bears’ defensive line.

 Training camp

 The preseason featured a brewing quarterback controversy when Rex Grossman struggled in his exhibition appearances and newly signed veteran back-up Brian Griese moved the second team offense freely.

 The competition for the starting running back position went to Thomas Jones by default after sophomore running back Cedric Benson missed every preseason game with a shoulder injury inflicted in practice by Brian Urlacher and Mike Brown.